 Mathematics are interesting and they have helped turn our world around.
+We can find math anywhere, from our mobile phones, to online bookmaker where we use the betsafe bonus to have a good time.
 For most people, mathematics is arithmetic and that means working out simple additions or subtractions to calculate a number, usually one which will end up making a hole in their wallet.
 But, mathematicians have been working and trying their best to improve our world.
 Some of these scientists have created important breakthroughs in math, which have helped reshape our world.
 One of these scientists was Leonardo of Pisa, an Italian scientist also known as Fibonacci.
 Everyone has heard of the Fibonacci sequence but not about what it does and why it is important.
 Here is everything you need to know about the Fibonacci sequence and its practical uses in our modern world.

 The Fibonacci Numbers/Sequence